Demi Lovato Credits Justin Bieber For Inspiring Her To Get Sober Following Her Relapse

 “When I struggled last year, I know I looked at you as an inspiration because you’ve been through this and you’ve come out the other side and I really just admire the man that you are today,” she admitted to Bieber.

 Both Bieber and Lovato opened up about their addictions through video.
 Lovato had a documentary on YouTube, Simply Complicated, which premiered in 2017.
-Bieber’s docuseries, Seasons premiered back in January and showed his return to the music industry after a five-year hiatus.
+Bieber’s docuseries, Seasons, premiered in January and showed his return to the music industry after a five-year hiatus.